carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 questions:
 - "How do I run commands/tasks in Nextflow?"
 - "How do I get data, files and values, into and out of processes?"
-- "How do I specify conditions for a process in order for it to execute?"
+- "How do can I control when a process is execute?"
 - "How do I control resources, such as number of CPUs and memory, for a process?"
 - "How do I save output/results from a process?"
 objectives:
 - "Understand how Nextflow uses processes to execute tasks."
 - "Create a Nextflow process."
 - "Define inputs and outputs to a process."
-- "Use the when declaration to define a condition for process execution."
+- "Understand how to use conditionals to define a condition for process execution."
 - "Use process directives to control execution of a process."
-- "Use the publishDir directive to save results in a directory."
+- "Use the publishDir directive to save result files to a directory."
 keypoints:
 - "A Nextflow process is an independent task/step in a workflow"
 - "Processes contain up to five definition blocks including, directives, inputs, outputs, when clause and finaly a script block."
 - "Inputs and Outputs to a process are defined using the input and output blocks."
-- "The execution of a process can be controlled using conditional statements like `if`."
+- "The execution of a process can be controlled using conditional statements like `if` and `when`."
-- "Task output files are output from a process using the `PublishDir` directive."
+- "Task output files are output from a process using the `publishDir` directive."
 ---